Miguel-Andrade-Cruz/Fatec-Conteudo/conversao-bases/README.md

-BIN to HEX --> chunker
+BIN to HEX --> func3
 BIN to DEC --> func1 func4
-BIN to OCT --> chunker
+BIN to OCT --> func3

-OCT to HEX --> func1 func2 chunker
+OCT to HEX --> func1 func2 func3
 OCT to DEC --> func1 func4
 OCT to BIN --> func1 func2